 Minneapolis punks jimmy and bryan answer Razorcake readers’ concerns in Dear ACABby, an advice column for the rest of us.
-In this edition, they wonder if you can stay punk forever and take on stonewalling and relationship trauma.
+In this edition, they talk about name changes and platonic ghosting.
 If you’ve got a problem you’d like Dear ACABby to have a go at, you can email them at [email protected] and they’ll get back to you here at razorcake.org.

 Terry Gilliam’s 1995 post-apocalyptic time travel film 12 Monkeys is much more than the sum of its parts.
 Its lineage dates back to 1958, but its messaging is as timely as ever.

 You can’t put your arms around a website!